When many people think of Brazil, they think of beautiful, pristine beaches…carnival…festive music and dancing…fútebol…

 Brazil is all of that…and so much more.
-It’s an incredibly diverse and unique country filled with many cultural idiosyncrasies that might seem strange to outsiders.
+It’s an incredibly diverse and unique country filled with all these little cultural idiosyncrasies that might seem strange to outsiders.

 After spending just over a year living in Brazil, I’ve found that there are a few Brazilian habits that every foreigner is almost certain to pick up (or at least witness) while living here.
 Here are 26 of them…

-But in Brazil, hitchhiking is very common and generally safe (at least in Florianópolis and the safer cities of Brazil).
-So if you can’t get a ride somewhere, you’ll learn to just stand on the side of the road, stick your thumb up and wait for the first car to stop.
+But in Brazil (as in Europe0, hitchhiking is quite common and generally pretty safe (at least in Florianópolis and the safer cities of Brazil).
+So if you can’t catch a ride somewhere, you’ll learn to just stand on the side of the road, stick your thumb up and wait for the first car to stop.

 2. Wearing tiny bikini bottoms